What VPN Types are Supported By Azure

 More Billing Model:

-- Unlimited data where you need to pay a monthly basis based on your usage,
+• Unlimited data, where you need to pay every month based on your usage,

-- Metered data where again you need to pay on a monthly basis here the Outbound data transfer is charged per GB and can vary for different regions.
+• Metered data, for which, again, you need to pay monthly.
+Outbound data transfer is charged per GB and can vary between regions.

-- Premium add-on where you will get a lot of extra features like you will get Increased route limits from 4,000 routes to 10,000 routes, You will get connectivity globally except the national clouds.
+• This premium add-on has many extra features, like Increased route limits from 4,000 to 10,000 routes.
+You will also get connectivity globally, except for the national clouds.

-As we discussed above, the Azure network VPN provides many advantages with lots of excellent features to work from different regions across the globe.
+As we discussed above, the Azure network VPN provides many advantages and excellent features for working from different regions across the globe.

 FAQS: